Sunday, 3 November 2019

 The First route to Thondai Nadu, passed through Coimbatore, Avinashi, Vijayamangalam, Erode, Salem, Eththapur, Kallakurichi, Villupuram, Tindivanam via Oymanattu Kindangil reached Mahabalipuram.

-The third trade route also called as Veeranarayana Peruvazhi to Pandya Nadu through Anaimalai, Vadabhuthi Natham, Si.
+The third trade route also called Veeranarayana Peruvazhi to Pandya Nadu through Anaimalai, Vadabhuthi Natham, Si.
 Kalayamuthur, Palani, Dindigul, Madurai, Thiruthangal and reached Arugankulam.

 THE ANCIENT KONGUNADU